ToshioCP/Gtk4-tutorial/src/sec27.src.md

 So, it is necessary to include it by `#include <math.h>` and also link the library with the linker.
 - 6: Gets gtk4 library.
 - 8: Gets gnome module.See [Meson build system website -- GNOME module](https://mesonbuild.com/Gnome-module.html#gnome-module) for further information.
-- 9: Compiles ui file to C source file according to the XML file `turtle.gresource.xml`.
+- 9: Compiles the UI file to C source file according to the XML file `turtle.gresource.xml`.
 - 11: Gets flex.
 - 12: Gets bison.
 - 13: Compiles `turtle.y` to `turtle_parser.c` and `turtle_parser.h` by bison.